ibauk/sm3/help/rpsettings.md

 *ignoreClaimDecisionCode*
 : Default is '9'.
 Claims with a Decision of this value will be excluded from scoring.
 It's used where claims are disallowed (perhaps for being out of time) rather than scored as rejected.

+*bonusClaimsLimit*
+: It is possible to impose a limit on the number of bonuses claimed with excess claims automatically ignored.

+0 = No limit on the number of bonuses claimed.
+Any other value is the maximum number of allowable claims.
+This restricts the number of different bonuses claimed, not the number of claims itself (each bonus may be claimed more than once).

 ### Presentation
 *claimsReloadEBC*